gcp-development/ipfs-private-network/README.md

 ## Conclusion

 The concepts used in the stacks [InterPlanetary File System](https://docs.ipfs.tech/) and [libp2p](https://docs.libp2p.io/)  are the cornerstone for any Bockchain Architect.
+Knowing how to use it and when to use it will be essential when we are building an applications for the [token economy](https://www.forbes.com/sites/servicenow/2022/09/16/the-token-economy/?sh=7f5454431539).

 <hr>